12 Small Business Sales Tax Tips

 It seems that sales tax compliance has never been more complicated.
-To help your small business achieve greater success and security, we offer you 12 sales tax tips.
+To help your small business achieve greater success and security, we offer you 12 small business sales tax tips.
 Each tip was selected by an Avalara sales tax expert, and is designed to help you stay on top of the ever-shifting sales tax landscape.

 Determine if you created nexus in any new jurisdiction over the year